BMB12d3/minimax-h3-prompt-composer/README.md

 The Composer includes guided starting points for several common Ref2VA tasks:

 ### Insert Subject Into Existing Footage
 Preserve a source plate and camera while integrating a generated Subject with grounding, occlusion, shadow, focus, and motion behavior.
+An optional visual scale/placement guide can communicate approximate apparent size and blocking without replacing the source plate.

 ### Background Replacement + Relighting
 Keep a filmed performer while replacing the existing background and transferring the new environment's lighting and visual integration onto the Subject.
+An optional Lighting / Integration Reference can show H3 a preferred relighting target.

 ### Performance + Camera Transfer
 Use a source video as a performance and/or camera-motion reference while applying that performance to the target Subject.
+Dialogue is optional; movement/acting-only transfer is supported.

+### Continue an Existing Video
+Treat the end of a source video as the handoff into a new generation, preserving selected subject motion, screen direction, camera trajectory, environment, lighting, and spatial continuity without replaying the source ending.

-Built-in examples are included for these workflows.
+Built-in examples are included for all four workflows.

 ---